-The NTIA overall budget has three components: Salaries and Expenses, the Technology Opportunity Program (TOP), and the Public Telecommunications

-Facilities, Planning and Construction (PTFPC) program.
+The NTIA overall budget has three components: Salaries and Expenses, the Technology Opportunity Program (TOP), and the Public Telecommunications Facilities, Planning and Construction (PTFPC) program.
 Salaries and Expenses largely relate to administrative functions, maintaining domestic and international policy development, and spectrum management.
 The TOP is a competitive, merit-based matching grant program to develop information and telecommunications infrastructure.
 The PTFPC program assists public broadcast stations, state and local governments, Indian tribes, and non-profit organizations in constructing facilities and bringing educational and cultural programs to the U.S. public, and is a competitive, merit-based grant program.

 For FY2004, the Bush Administration has requested an NTIA budget of \$21.4 million, down from \$73.6 million in FY2003.
 For Salaries and Expenses, the Bush Administration has requested \$18.6 million, up from \$14.7 million in FY2003.
 This increase would be used to further develop basic research, analytical, and management topics of interest to the U.S. telecommunications and information sectors of the economy.
 For the TOP, the Bush Administration has requested zero funding in FY2004; in FY2003, TOP receives \$15.5 million.
 The Bush Administration contends that the TOP program has by its very successes achieved its objectives.
 For the PTFPC, the Bush Administration has requested \$2.5 million in FY2004 to close out this program's activities.
 Public broadcast transmission and digital conversion would be taken over completely by the Corporation for Public Broadcasting.
 In FY2003, the PTFPC receives \$43.6 million.
-The House Committee on Appropriations agreed to the following FY 2004 funding figures for NTIA: \$14.6 million in Salaries and Expenses; \$15.4 million for TOP; \$2.5 million for PTFPC; and a total appropriations of \$32.5 million.
+The House agreed to the following FY 2004 funding figures for NTIA: \$14.6 million in Salaries and Expenses; \$15.4 million for TOP; \$2.5 million for PTFPC; and a total appropriations of \$32.5 million The Senate Appropriations Committee agreed to the following FY 2004 figures: \$15 million for Salaries and Expenses; \$15.5 million for TOP; \$55 million for PTFPC; and a total appropriation of \$85.5 million.

 U.S. Patent and Trademark Office.
-The U.S. Patent and Trademark Office (USPTO) is funded by user fees collected from customers that are designated as "offsetting collections" and subject to spending limits established by the Appropriations Committee.
+The U.S. Patent and Trademark Office (USPTO) is funded by user fees collected from customers that are designated as "offsetting collections" and subject to spending limits established by the

+Appropriations Committee.
 For FY2004, the Administration's budget would provide the USPTO with the authority to spend \$1.203 billion from fees generated in that fiscal year.
 In addition, the Administration proposes to support legislation to change the statutory fee structure to raise an additional \$201 million for the Office.
 This \$1.404 billion in budget authority is almost 19% more than FY2003, yet is \$100 million less than the \$1.504 billion the USPTO estimates it will collect in fees during FY2004.

-The bill reported from the House Committee on Appropriations recommends \$1.239 billion in budget authority for the USPTO.
+H.R.
+2799, as passed by the House on July 23, 2003, recommends \$1.239 billion in budget authority for the USPTO.
 Of this amount, \$1.139 billion is derived from fees to be collected in FY2004 and \$100 million is from fees generated in prior fiscal years.
 The House figure is almost 5% above the FY2003 budget authority, but approximately 12% below the President's budget request.
 The recommended budget authority is \$265 million less than the expected FY2003 fee collection.